seagull flying in cloudy gray sky

 Susan x

-9 thoughts on “Creative Suffocation: Fighting Perfectionism
+10 responses to “Creative Suffocation: Fighting Perfectionism

 1. Stefanie Neumann – Hamburg, Germany – The Art of Awareness – a bright light on the path of beingness.
 Basically I am… well… me!
 That contents: Dreamer.
 Visionary.
 Connector.
 Peacefounder.
 Adventurer.
 Teacher.
 Lerner.
 Artist.
 Embodied Spirit. … Born as a highly sensitive person and empath I am using these gifts to bring awareness into the world through authenticity.
 This comes with a natural, strong tendency for clarity.
 I am in love with creative expression, drawing my inspiration from a colourful, wide range of interests.
 People often describe me as open-hearted and friendly.
 What I learned from life on earth: You cannot think an experience.
 But you can thank for it. ************************************ Die Kunst der Gewahrsamkeit – ein helles Licht auf dem Pfad des Seins.
 Im Wesentlichen bin ich… nun ja… ich!
 Das beinhaltet: Träumerin.
 Visionärin.
 Vermittlerin.
 Friedensgründerin.
 Abenteurerin.
 Lehrerin.
 Lernende.
 Künstlerin.
 Verkörperter Geist… Als hochsensible Person und Empathin geboren, nutze ich diese Gaben, um Gewahrsamkeit durch Authentizität in die Welt zu bringen.
 Dies kommt mit einer natürlichen starken Neigung zur Klarheit.
 Ich bin in den kreativen Ausdruck verliebt, wobei ich meine Inspiration von einer bunten Palette an vielseitigen Interessen beziehe.
 Menschen beschreiben mich oft als offenherzig und freundlich.
 Was ich vom Leben auf der Erde gelernt habe: Man kann eine Erfahrung nicht denken.
 Doch man kann für sie danken.